The 20 Best Chronic Lymphocytic Leukemia (CLL) Doctors Near Me in New Haven, CT

 Offers Telehealth

-Scott Huntington is a Hematologist Oncology specialist and an Oncologist in New Haven, Connecticut.
-Dr. Huntington has been practicing medicine for over 16 years and is rated as a Distinguished provider by MediFind in the treatment of Chronic Lymphocytic Leukemia (CLL).
-His top areas of expertise are Chronic B-Cell Leukemia (CBCL), Chronic Lymphocytic Leukemia (CLL), Non-Hodgkin Lymphoma, Bone Marrow Aspiration, and Bone Marrow Transplant.
+Scott Huntington is a Hematologist practicing medicine in New Haven, Connecticut.
+He has been practicing medicine for over 17 years.
+Dr. Huntington is rated as a Distinguished provider by MediFind in the treatment of Chronic Lymphocytic Leukemia (CLL).
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Chronic B-Cell Leukemia (CBCL), Chronic Lymphocytic Leukemia (CLL), Non-Hodgkin Lymphoma, Bone Marrow Aspiration, and Bone Marrow Transplant.

 Distinguished in Chronic Lymphocytic Leukemia (CLL)